moonshot-nagayama-pj/public-documents/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team leader at [rdv@sfc.wide.ad.jp](mailto:rdv@sfc.wide.ad.jp).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team leader at [ms-engineer-admin@googlegroups.com](mailto:ms-engineer-admin@googlegroups.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.